onap/sdc-sdc-distribution-client/README.md

 PollingInterval			: Distribution Client Polling Interval towards UEB in seconds.
 Can Be reconfigured in runtime.
 PollingTimeout			: Distribution Client Timeout in seconds waiting to UEB server response in each fetch interval.
 Can Be reconfigured in runtime.
 RelevantArtifactTypes	: List of artifact types.
 If the service contains any of the artifacts in the list, the callback will be activated.
 Can Be reconfigured in runtime.
-ConsumerGroup			: Returns the consumer group defined for this ECOMP component, if no consumer group is defined return null.
+ConsumerGroup			: Returns the consumer group defined for this ONAP component, if no consumer group is defined return null.
 EnvironmentName			: Returns the environment name (testing, production etc...
 Can Be reconfigured in runtime.
-ConsumerID				: Unique ID of ECOMP component instance (e.x INSTAR name).
+ConsumerID				: Unique ID of ONAP component instance (e.x INSTAR name).
 KeyStorePath			: Return full path to Client's Key Store that contains either CA certificate or the ASDC's public key (e.g /etc/keystore/asdc-client.jks). file will be deployed with asdc-distribution jar
 KeyStorePassword		: Return client's Key Store password. activateServerTLSAuth	: Sets whether ASDC server TLS authentication is activated.
 If set to false, Key Store path and password are not needed to be set.